Benjamin Agarao Jr.: Controversies

 In May 2014, Agarao was involved in a controversy regarding a multi-billion-peso scam regarding the Priority Development Assistance Fund (PDAF), however, Agarao denied the alleged "accusation".

 In 2015, while in an election campaign for the 2016 elections, the Liberal Party held a rally, also celebrating the birthday of Agarao.
-Then MMDA Chairman Francis Tolentino invited the dance group Play Girls to entertain the guests, the invitation caused a controversy about the Play Girls.
+Then MMDA Chairman Francis Tolentino invited the dance group Play Girls to entertain the guests, causing controversy.

 Personal life

 Agarao was born on October 1, 1957, in Santa Cruz, Laguna, he is married to Estelita Agarao, having 4 children with her.
 Including Benjo Agarao and Jam Agarao, Jam is the current senior board member of the Laguna Provincial Board.